A Practical Mode System for Recursive Definitions: Extension to a Full Language

+\myfullref{Theorem}{thm:no-segfault} guarantees that our analysis is sound for both our source language and its backpatching translation. \myfullref{Theorem}{thm:backward-simulation} also tells us that our source semantics has ``enough'' reduction rules compared to the global-store semantics.
+For example, if the global-store semantics computes a value for a term, then the source semantics would have computed a related value.

-\section{Extension to a full language}
+\section{Extension to a Full Language}

-We now discuss the extension of our typing rules to the full OCaml language, whose additional features (such as exceptions, first-class modules and GADTs) contain some subtleties that needed special care.
+We now discuss the extension of our typing rules to the full OCaml language, whose additional features (e.g.~exceptions, first-class modules and GADTs) contain subtleties that need special care.

-\subsection{The size discipline}
+\subsection{The Size Discipline}

 The OCaml compilation scheme, one of several possible ways of treating recursive declarations, proceeds by reserving heap blocks for the recursively-defined values, and using the addresses of these heap blocks (which will eventually contain the values) as dummy values: it adds the addresses to the environment and computes the values accordingly.
 If no vicious term exists, the addresses are never dereferenced during evaluation, and evaluation produces ``correct'' values.
 Those correct values are then moved into the space occupied by the dummies, so that the original addresses contain the correct result.